Tasmanian milk-fed lamb short loin and shank | Photo: Osia Bar & Restaurant

 Thankfully, for foodies in Singapore, they may skip on the (minimum) five-hour flight there for a taste of the cuisine.
 In the good hands of Luke to Toby, you may now enjoy Australian fine-dining, casual eats and Italian-style Australian sweets in your backyard.

 For brunch with the family and live telecasts

 Walk into Boomarang's Robertson Quay outlet on the weekends at noon, when it is packed to the rafters with families tucking into a hearty brunch, and you could mistake it for a cafe in Melbourne.
-Come evenings, groups of Aussie sports fans cluster around the many televisions that live telecast rugby, football and cricket matches.
+Come evenings, groups of Australian sports fans cluster around the many television sets that telecast live rugby, football and cricket matches.
 Boomarang is always busy and lively, and the food doesn’t disappoint either.
-Breakfast plates include the Coolangata – bacon, beef sausages, hash browns and fried eggs with toast ($17) and the Bondi (poached eggs, baby spinach, roma tomatoes, and mushrooms with multi seed toast, $15).
-Night-time bites are pizzas, salads, burgers and share plates.
+Breakfast plates include the Coolangata – bacon, beef sausages, hash browns and fried eggs with toast ($17) – and the Bondi (poached eggs, baby spinach, roma tomatoes, and mushrooms with multi seed toast, $15).
+Night-time bites include pizzas, salads, burgers and share plates.

 Boomarang Bistro & Bar | Address: 60 Robertson Quay and one other location | Tel: 67381077 | Opening hours: Daily 7am-11.30pm

 For an Australian dining experience that is relaxed and fuss-free (perfect for a post-work drink and dine), head to Barossa for a meal prepared with fresh Australian seafood and premium grade beef.
 Signature dishes include the grilled stockyard prime ribeye steak (650g with a choice of two sides, $90) and the Archipelago-beer-battered fish and chips ($24).
 For dessert, try the sinful strawberry lava cake ($13).
 The bar serves Archipelago beer on tap and a good selection of Australian wines.